kelvinxiao01/hofhacks/src/taskpane/services/SERVICES.md

 1. The user sends a message through the chat interface (`Chat.tsx`).
 2. The message is processed by the `AgentService`.
+3. For read operations, the `AgentService` directly reads from Excel and formats the output.
-3. The `AgentService` sends the message to the AI agent backend.
+4. For other operations, the `AgentService` sends the message to the AI agent backend.
-4. The AI agent backend returns a response in the format defined by `ExcelActionProtocol`.
+5. The AI agent backend returns a response in the format defined by `ExcelActionProtocol`.
-5. The `AgentService` processes the response and passes the actions to the `ExcelActionExecutor`.
+6. The `AgentService` processes the response and passes the actions to the `ExcelActionExecutor`.
-6. The `ExcelActionExecutor` executes the actions using the `ExcelService`.
+7. The `ExcelActionExecutor` executes the actions using the `ExcelService`.
-7. The `ExcelService` performs the operations in Excel using the Office.js API.
+8. The `ExcelService` performs the operations in Excel using the Office.js API.
-8. The results are displayed to the user through the chat interface.
+9. The results are displayed to the user through the chat interface in a formatted way.

 ### Example Flow